NickCMoore/xmas-food-quiz/TESTING.md

 ![W3C HTML Validator](assets/Testing%20images/W3C_HTML.png)

-This error was easily rectified through the removal of the stray tag!
+This error was easily rectified through the removal of the stray paragraph closing tag!

 ### W3C CSS Validator Results <a name="w3c-css-results"></a>
 No errors were found using this CSS valildator.